alexyans/collabhub/README.md

 # collabhub
 CollabHub's entry point.
 General talk, group coordination, guidelines and useful resources.
+Make sure you're watching this repo, so you get notifications.

 Open an issue to address:
   - problems or questions